Turmeric For The Skin: 6 Benefits, DIY, Cautions & More

 On that latter point: Why does turmeric make an appearance in so many skin care items for so long?
 Well, it has pretty impressive skin-benefiting qualities.
 We should note that because turmeric's power is thanks to the curcumin, much of the research is geared around that—but can be applied to turmeric as well.

 - Anti-inflammatory.
 Inflammation is the root of many skin woes, like eczema, rosacea, acne, and premature lines and wrinkles.
 See, inflammation does a number on your skin, including breaking down collagen, triggering breakouts, and spurring chronic conditions.
 So to keep skin feeling supple and bright, it's vital to keep inflammation down.
 One way to do this is through anti-inflammatory topicals, such as turmeric.
-Turmeric inhibits the production of pro-inflammatory genes, blocking the inflammatory response pathway.
+Turmeric inhibits the production of pro-inflammatory genes1, blocking the inflammatory response pathway.
 Turmeric's powerful anti-inflammatory properties offer a protective benefit.

 - Antioxidant.
 Free radicals are a naturally occurring part of your body; however, they can become problematic fast.
 These unstable molecules harm healthy ones in the body, and when they become rampant it leads to oxidative stress (something your skin absolutely does not want).
-Turmeric has been shown to increase the body's natural antioxidant capacity, boosting your defense system against free-radical damage.
+Turmeric has been shown2 to increase the body's natural antioxidant capacity, boosting your defense system against free-radical damage.

 - Antimicrobial.
-The ingredient also has an impressive ability to balance good bacteria and bad bacteria on the skin, thanks to its antimicrobial properties.
+The ingredient also has an impressive ability to balance good bacteria and bad bacteria on the skin, thanks to its antimicrobial properties3.
 While this can help skin health generally, specifically it's beneficial for dealing with acne, as one of the components of breakouts is an overabundance of acne-causing bacteria on the skin.

 - Soothes skin conditions.
-Thanks to all of the above characteristics, turmeric has been shown in preliminary research to treat specific skin conditions like eczema and psoriasis.
+Thanks to all of the above characteristics, turmeric has been shown in preliminary research to treat specific skin conditions4 like eczema and psoriasis.
 Researchers in these studies note that more work is needed to see the actual application method for efficacy—and whether it should be combined with other treatments and modalities—but it's a promising start.

 - Aids in wound healing.
 Wound healing is an underrated benefit of many botanicals, including turmeric.
 Your body's ability to heal itself is paramount to skin health, and unfortunately, this declines with age.
-Curcumin has been shown to aid this process by reducing inflammation and neutralizing oxidation, which allows the skin to repair itself faster with less residual damage.
+Curcumin has been shown to aid this process by reducing inflammation and neutralizing oxidation5, which allows the skin to repair itself faster with less residual damage.

 - Brightens.
 Perhaps the most commercially marketed benefit of turmeric is that it can help brighten tone and relieve dark spots thanks to the antioxidant and anti-inflammatory properties.
 "This combination is hugely important because often, certain kinds of hyperpigmentation occur due to past inflammation.
 Using an ingredient like turmeric breaks the cycle," says Ranavat.